Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Introduction

 \subsection{Organization of the paper}

 The spin-orbit model is presented in Section~\ref{sec:model} and its Poincar\'e map is described in Section~\ref{sec:map}.
-Our approach works with any Diophantine frequency, but --for concreteness-- we have considered two frequencies, namely the golden ratio and another irrational number related to the golden mean but closer to $1$ --the resonance--.
+Our approach works with any Diophantine frequency, but in the numerical experiments we have considered two frequencies, namely the golden ratio and another irrational number related to the golden mean but closer to $1$ --the resonance--.
 Both numbers are {\em noble} (the continued fraction expansion is $1$ after a finite number of terms).

 We have computed the so-called basins of rotation number, which give a qualitative picture of the dynamics as well as information on the value of the drift parameter, for given values of the dissipation (see Section~\ref{sec:rotation}).